Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

 The web UI lets you quickly connect devices, monitor device conditions, create rules, and manage millions of devices and their data throughout their life cycle.
 Furthermore, it enables you to act on device insights by extending IoT intelligence into line-of-business applications.

+[IoT Plug and Play](https://docs.microsoft.com/en-us/azure/iot-develop/overview-iot-plug-and-play) enables solution builders to integrate IoT devices with their solutions without any manual configuration.
+At the core of IoT Plug and Play, is a device model that a device uses to advertise its capabilities to an IoT Plug and Play-enabled application.
+This model is structured as a set of elements that define:

+- `Properties` that represent the read-only or writable state of a device or other entity.
+For example, a device serial number may be a read-only property and a target temperature on a thermostat may be a writable property

+- `Telemetry` that's the data emitted by a device, whether the data is a regular stream of sensor readings, an occasional error, or an information message

+- `Commands` that describe a function or operation that can be done on a device.
+For example, a command could reboot a gateway or take a picture using a remote camera

+As a solution builder, you can use IoT Central to develop a cloud-hosted IoT solution that uses IoT Plug and Play devices.
+IoT Plug and Play devices connect directly to an IoT Central application where you can use customizable dashboards to monitor and control your devices.
+You can also use device templates in the IoT Central web UI to create and edit [Device Twins Definition Language (DTDL)](https://github.com/Azure/opendigitaltwins-dtdl) models.

 ## Program the Plug and Play Demo

 1. Clone/download the MPLAB X demo project by issuing the following commands in a `Command Prompt` or `PowerShell` window